rizkifatra/e-kamus-melayu-mandarin-Fullstack/README.md

 - Docker for LibreTranslate
 - Ollama for the AI model

+### Running and Testing

+We've included several scripts to help you run and test the application:

+- `./run-services.sh` - Sets up LibreTranslate with Docker and provides instructions for Ollama
+- `./test-malay-words.sh` - Tests the translation of various Malay words through the API
+- `./test-ollama.sh` - Tests the Ollama integration directly with the DeepSeek model
+- `./test-api.sh` - General API testing script

 ## Current Development Status

 This project is a work-in-progress.
+We have recently:

+- Implemented caching for improved performance (5-minute timeout reduced)
+- Enhanced specific Malay word translations with specialized handlers
+- Fixed response parsing and formatting issues
+- Created testing scripts for API and Ollama testing

-We are currently:
+We are currently working on:

-- Improving translation speed
+- Improving translation speed and accuracy
 - Making the interface more child-friendly
 - Testing with different AI models for better explanations